JuliaDynamics/Agents.jl/paper/paper.md

 ![Speed comparison of a version of the "forest fire" model in Agents.jl vs Mesa.
 The same implementation of the model in Agents.jl (originally taken from Mesa's example and then re-implemented in Agents.jl) shows more than 8x speed gain.
 See the documentation for more details.](benchmark01.png)

 Agents.jl allows users to only think about what needs to happen during each step of their model, and the rest will be managed by the framework.
-In its current version, it does not provide tools to visualize simulations in real time.
-Moreover, a GUI would make the package even more accessible.
+Future development can include building a GUI to help users with less programming knowledge, and implementing real-time visualization of simulations.
 The [documentation](https://kavir1698.github.io/Agents.jl/dev/) contains a tutorial and several example agent-based models to demonstrate the features and workflows supported by the package.

 ## Features

-* Built-in 2D and 3D regular grids with Moore and von Neumann neighborhoods and periodic edges
+* Built-in 2D and 3D regular grids with Moore and von Neumann neighborhoods and periodic edges.
-* Automatic data collection into a "DataFrame"
+* Automatic data collection into a "DataFrame".
 * Automatic aggregation of collected data with user defined functions.
-* Sometimes, it is easier to take summary statistics than collect all the raw data.
-The `step!` function accepts a list of aggregating functions, e.g. `mean` and `median`.
+* Automatic aggregation of raw outputs with user-defined summary statistics.
-* Data visualization with "DataVoyager": it allows users to interactively plot and explore simulation outputs.
+* Interactive visualization of simulation outputs with "DataVoyager".
-* Running and aggregation of simulation replicates: Agents.jl provides functions to run multiple simulation replicates and collect their data into a "DataFrame".
-Furthermore, it allows merging the the results of each replicate into single columns using user-defined aggregator functions.
+* Running and aggregating simulation replicates.
-* Automatic plotting of Cellular Automata.
+* Visualizing Cellular Automata.
-* Automatic distributed computing: Agents.jl allows simulation replicates to run in parallel.
-It then collects the data from all replicates into a single "Data Frame".
+* Parallel computation of simulation replicates.

 # References